Get a better night's sleep

 The top warning signs of sleep apnea

 Your throat may also feel dry or “scratchy” upon waking, and you may notice other symptoms like morning headaches, restless sleep, forgetfulness, and mood swings.
 You may also have a decreased libido.
-If you notice one or more of the above symptoms, you may have sleep apnea, and you will need to get help from a sleep specialist.
+If you notice one or more of the above symptoms, you may have sleep apnea, and you should get a consultation from a sleep specialist.

 what causes sleep apnea